As a Nursing@Simmons student, you have various options to fund your degree.

 Half-time status is described as follows: registered in at least 5 credits.

 Additional scholarships and grants, sponsored by health-related foundations and professional organizations, may be available.
-The School of Nursing and Health Sciences does not have a relationship with any of these groups and does not recommend any particular program.
+The School of Nursing does not have a relationship with any of these groups and does not recommend any particular program.
 Conditions and availability of the resources listed may change, so it is important to contact each specific agency for current information.

 In addition, you may be eligible for tuition assistance from your employer.
 Talk with your human resources personnel or the benefits administrator at your place of employment to learn about any tuition benefits that may be available.